ESC2

 Requirements for attack path

-EKU is set to "Any Purpose" or "null"
+EKU is set to "Any Purpose" or nothing at all

 Manager approval not enabled